SQL and DataFrame guide

 Creating a DataFrame

-Section titled “Creating a DataFrame”A DataFrame comes from an SQL query, a table name, a numeric range, or a file read.
+Section titled “Creating a DataFrame”A DataFrame comes from an SQL query, a table name, a numeric range, a file read, or local data.
 All of these are lazy.
 The server is untouched until an action runs.

 Section titled “Lazy evaluation”DataFrames are immutable.
 Each transformation returns a new DataFrame with an extended plan: